Aniket3007/resume-matcher/README.md

 - Python 3.10 with Flask 3.0
 - PyMuPDF for PDF processing
 - spaCy for NER
-- LangGraph + LangChain for agent orchestration
+- Agentic workflow + LangChain for agent orchestration
 - Together.ai (Llama-3.3-70B) for AI features
-- Firebase Firestore for storage
+- SQLite as database for storing different fields
 - Bootstrap 5 for UI
 - Docker for containerization